fenago/ansible-course/md/Lab_8.md

       delegate_to: localhost
 ```

-Notice the task structure---most of it will be familiar to you.
-We are
-using the [command] module to call the script we created earlier,
-passing the hostname from the inventory being removed from the load
-balancer to the script.
-We use the [chdir] argument with the
-[playbook\_dir] magic variable to tell Ansible that the script is
-to be run from the same directory as the playbook.

-The special part of this task is the [delegate\_to] directive,
-which tells Ansible that even though we\'re iterating through an
-inventory that doesn\'t contain [localhost], we should run this
-action on [localhost] (we aren\'t copying the script to our remote
-hosts, so it won\'t run if we attempt to run it from there).

 4. After this, we add a task where the upgrade work is carried out.
     This task has no [delegate\_to] directive, and so it is